2026 Women's European Volleyball Championship Pool D

 Pool D is one of four pools of the preliminary round of the 2026 Women's European Volleyball Championship.
 The pool consists of the Croatia, France, Italy, Montenegro, Slovakia, and co-hosts Sweden.
 All games were played at the Scandinavium in Gothenburg from 21 to 27 August 2026.
-The top four teams will advance to the final round.
+The top four teams advanced to the final round.
+The winners in Gothenburg were the Italians who won all their games.
+France, co-hosts Sweden and Croatia also qualified for the last 16.